St. Philip's Roman Catholic Church (Statesville, North Carolina)

-Key Memorial Chapel, formerly the Roman Catholic parish church of Saint Philip the Apostle, is a historic Roman Catholic chapel located at 150 E. Sharpe Street in Statesville, Iredell County, North Carolina.
-It is considered within the Roman Catholic Diocese of Charlotte.
-It was built in 1898, and is a small one-story, two bay by four bay, Late Gothic Revival style brick building.
+Key Memorial Chapel, formerly the parish church of Saint Philip the Apostle, is a historic Catholic chapel located at 150 E. Sharpe Street in Statesville, Iredell County, North Carolina.
+It is within the Diocese of Charlotte.
+It was built in 1898, and is a small one-story, two bay by four bay, Late Gothic Revival-style brick building.
 It features a large, pointed arch stained glass window and a two-story tower with crenellated parapet.
 It was abandoned by 1976 when the parish was moved to its current location in Statesville, and the chapel was adaptively reused as a law office.

 It was added to the National Register of Historic Places in 1980.